A-kly/School-Vault/PSYCH 282/Topic 1 - Introduction to Behaviour Modification.md

 	- Relevant Variables (e.g., intensity, latency,  topography, etc.)
 - Alternative Behaviours
 ### Assessing Consequences
-For both problem and alternative behaviours
+- For both problem and alternative behaviours
-• Assess social and environmental (automatic)
+	- Assess social and environmental (automatic) consequences
-consequences
-• Consider the...
+- Consider the...
-• Schedule of reinforcement
+	- Schedule of reinforcement
-• Magnitude of reinforcement
+	- Magnitude of reinforcement
-• Immediacy of reinforcement
+	- Immediacy of reinforcement
+## Two Types of Functional Analysis
+- **Exploratory Functional Analysis:** Test a range of possible functions
+	- No clear hypothesis about function
+	- Test a range of possible functions
+	- Test condition for each function
+	- One control condition for all functions
+	- Identifies function(s) and rules out other functions
+- **Hypothesis Testing Functional Analysis:** Test hypothesis from descriptive assessment
+	- Have a clear hypothesis from indirect and direct assessment
+	- Test and control condition for one function
+	- Identifies function
+	- Does not rule out other functions